hertweckhr1/ada-css-presentation/README.md

 ### Spec ###
 * `.nav-skip` link should be positioned off of the page _and_ removed from the normal page flow.
+* `.nav-skip` should appear in the upper left corner when focused (say by using the tab key).